 Block mode modules are normally run on campus, but may also be delivered, by arrangement, at an organisation's own site.

-Applicants applying online for the Continuing Professional Development mode should choose 'Part Time' as the mode of study and contact Michelle Gates to advise that you wish to study in CPD mode.
+Applicants applying online for the Continuing Professional Development mode should choose 'Part Time' as the mode of study and contact Emma Mosley to advise that you wish to study in CPD mode.
 She will ensure your record is changed to Continuing Professional Development mode once, if successful, you enrol as a student here at Royal Holloway.

-For further information about any aspects of CPD mode and the latest module fees, please contact Michelle Gates.
+For further information about any aspects of CPD mode and the latest module fees, please contact Emma Mosley.